The word yoga means "union" (Sanskrit योग).

 Hatha Yoga is the foundation of all physical styles of Yoga.
 It incorporates yogic philosophy, asanas (postures), pranayama (breathing), and meditation (dharana & dhyana) into a complete system that can be used as a source of exercise, stress management, and self awareness.

 Doug teaches alignment based yoga, meditation and philosophy.
 He's a prolific writer of books on yoga therapeutics, breath, yogic philosophy and has contributed wonderful articles in many magazine over the years.
 The following comes directly from his website.
 'Putting your mind' to a discipline — and being empowered by that practice — is what 'yoga' has meant from its beginnings.
 The evolving disciplines of yoga — meditation, pranayama, asana — provide the tools for empowering us mentally and physically, as well as for breakthrough into our own spiritual heart.
 That is what yoga has to offer.

 Best explained in his own words, "Remember, Yoga is a way of moving into stillness in order to experience the truth of who you are.
 The practice of yoga is the practice of meditation - or inner listening - in the poses and meditations, as well as all day long.
 It's a matter of listening inwardly for guidance all the time, and then daring enough and trusting enough to do as you are prompted to do..."

 Developed by yoga master B.K.S.
-Iyengar more than 60 years ago, promotes strength, flexibility, endurance, and balance.
-Iyengar incorporates precise body alignment with traditional postures, or asanas, that make up the broader category of hatha yoga.
-However, props used in this method provide everyone (elderly, sick, injured, and disabled) oportunities to practice Yoga.
-Iyengar is slow paced, very precise and especially good if you're recovering from an injury.
+Iyengar more than 45 years ago, promotes strength, flexibility, endurance, and balance.
+Iyengar method incorporates precise body alignment with traditional postures, or asanas, that make up the broader category of hatha yoga.
+However, props used in this method provide everyone (elderly, sick, injured, and disabled) opportunities to practice Yoga.
+Iyengar yoga focuses on precision and longer holds.